-The Company's financial statements for the Fiscal 2000 were audited by KPMG LLP, which has audited the Company's books and records since its inception.
-The Board of Directors recommends to the stockholders that they ratify the selection of KPMG LLP to examine and report upon the financial statements of the Company for Fiscal 2001.
+The Company's financial statements for the Fiscal 2001 were audited by KPMG LLP, which has audited the Company's books and records since its inception.
+The Board of Directors recommends to the stockholders that they ratify the selection of KPMG LLP to examine and report upon the financial statements of the Company for Fiscal 2002.
 KPMG LLP has no direct or indirect interest in the Company or any affiliate of the Company.
+Although the company is not required to submit the ratification and approval of selection of our independent accountants to a vote of stockholders, the Board of Directors believes that it is sound policy to do so.
+In the event that the vote of the majority of shares present and entitled to vote on the proposal are against the selection of KPMG LLP, the directors will consider the vote and the reasons therefore in future decisions on the selection of independent directors.